abeyyoseph/OtherProjects/PlantDiseaseTransferLearningClassifier/README.md

 # Plant Disease Classification using Transfer Learning

 ## Overview
 This project aims to classify plant diseases using images from the PlantVillage dataset (from Kaggle: https://www.kaggle.com/datasets/emmarex/plantdisease/data).
-Two state-of-the-art deep learning architectures were employed: **ResNet50** and **Vision Transformer (ViT)**.
-The focus was on leveraging transfer learning to address the challenges of class imbalance and achieving robust performance.
+Two state-of-the-art deep learning architectures were used for transfer learning: **ResNet50** and **Vision Transformer (ViT)**.
+The better performing model in training was then used on the test dataset.
+The focus was on leveraging transfer learning to address the challenges of class imbalance in a multi-class classification setting.

 ---